Terentang: History

 Terentang was established in 1969, after being split off from the northeastern part of Kubu district, which at the time was still part of Pontianak Regency.
-Following the establishment of Kubu Raya Regency in 2007, the district became part of the newly-established district.
+Following the establishment of Kubu Raya Regency in 2007, the district became part of the newly-established regency.

 Geography

-Terentang consists of ten villages (desa):
+Terentang consists of ten villages (desa), listed below with their populations as at mid 2024: